Michal Rozsíval: Chicago Blackhawks

 At the end of the 2015–16 season, Rozsival signed another one-year contract extension with the Blackhawks.
-On 28 February 2017, Chicago agreed to extend Rozsival's contract through the 2017–2018 season.
-In the Blackhawks’ penultimate 2016–17 regular season game, Nick Ritchie of the Anaheim Ducks punched Rozsíval in the face as retaliation for a cross-check he delivered to Corey Perry.
+On 28 February 2017, Chicago agreed to extend Rozsival's contract through the 2017–18 season.
+In the Blackhawks’ penultimate 2016–17 regular season game, Nick Ritchie of the Anaheim Ducks punched Rozsíval in the face as retaliation for a cross-check he delivered to Ducks winger Corey Perry.
 Rozsíval suffered a facial fracture that required surgical repairs.
 The NHL suspended Ritchie for two games (one regular season and one playoff game) on the basis that Ritchie's punch was unexpected and Rozsíval was not prepared to fight or defend himself.
 Rozsíval missed the Blackhawks 2016–17 finale and the entire 2017 playoffs due to the injury.
 He was later diagnosed with post-concussion symptoms and was placed on the Blackhawks long-term disabled list before the 2017–18 NHL season.
 He never played an NHL game again.